glennDittmann/rita/README.md

 # rita - Randomized Incremental Triangulation Algorithms

-An implemententation of (randomized) incremental weighted Delaunay triangulations in rust.
+An implementation of (randomized) incremental weighted Delaunay triangulations in rust.

 You can create a two- or three-dimensional Delaunay triangulation, including weighted points, as follows.